 Classic Sonic wasn’t perfect in Generations, but at least carried momentum, had a useful Spin Dash, and wasn’t so heavy.
 In Forces, he’s totally messed up, and it’s even more jarring coming right off the heels of Sonic Mania, an amazing game released just months prior.
 Classic Sonic has absolutely no reason to be in Forces (he doesn’t even have any story relevance) and really holds the game back.
 His only purpose is to pander to Classic Sonic fans, but with controls this bad, nobody wins.

-Although Sonic Forces has some interesting ideas and a few moments of legit fun, it’s ultimately disappointing and a significant step backwards from what came before.
-I don’t think it’s an awful game, but doesn’t improve at all from previous entries, and actually makes things worse.
+Although Sonic Forces have some interesting ideas and a few moments of legit fun, it’s ultimately disappointing and a significant step backward from what came before.
+I don’t think it’s an awful game but doesn’t improve at all from previous entries, and actually makes things worse.
 Aside from aspects of the Avatar, which were the most inventive and fun parts of the game, Forces doesn’t offer anything you can’t get better elsewhere.